mrkaye97/fitbit-data/README.md

 2. **SAVE YOUR CLIENT ID AND CLIENT SECRET!** You'll need them in the next step.
 3. Then, in data_pull.py, change the database parameters (username, ip, name) to whatever mySQL database you want to use for storing the data.
 Keep in mind that the tables in the database **MUST** have the same names as mine.
 4. Change the CLIENT_ID and CLIENT_SECRET to your newly saved ones (from when you authorized yourself with the API)
-5. Run data_pull.py 'YOUR_MYSQL_PASSWORD' and give it a test run!
+5. Run data_pull.py and give it a test run!

+## Command Line Arguments:

+--p YOUR_MYSQL_PASSWORD (mandatory)
+--m (defaults to yesterday, specifying "fill" will allow you to fill a range of dates from a set start date to yesterday) --s (start date for fill in format %Y-%m-%d without quotation marks.
+Does not do anything if --m fill is not set.)